 Koh Ngai (Koh Hai)

 Due to its proximity to the city of Trang, Koh Ngai (also Koh Hai) is one of the so-called Trang Islands.
 In fact, Koh Ngai is located between Koh Lanta and Koh Muk.
-The island is just five square kilometers.
+This Andaman Sea island occupies just five square kilometers.
 You will find absolute dream beaches in the east and south of the island with palm trees, turquoise sea, and its own coral reef on the south coast.
 There is also dense jungle for hiking enthusiasts.
 It is possible to climb to the highest peak on the island and enjoy an exceptional view.
 There are various diving and snorkeling spots around Koh Ngai.

 If you will take an island hopping day trip, many tours stop at the island as their first spot.
 You can also stay overnight here to enjoy this charming island beauty.
 The few high-priced hotels and resort complexes are mostly located directly on the beautiful main beach on the east coast.